 The second edition of Freshfields’ Legal Hackathon, with participating corporate partners Audi, SAP, PGIM and Uber, took place between 11-12 October 2019 at the Freshfields Lab in Berlin.

-Freshfields worked with BRYTER to run a two-day hackathon in which 70 students from Germany’s top universities worked in nine small teams to build expertise automation apps using BRYTER’s no-code building platform.
+Freshfields worked with BRYTER to run a two-day hackathon in which 70 students from Germany’s top universities worked in nine small teams to build expertise automation apps using BRYTER no-code platform.

 Objective: Develop legal apps to solve real-life challenges

 Students teamed up and used their collective knowledge to build legal apps that solve real-life challenges for some of Freshfields’ corporate partners, including Audi, SAP, PGIM, and Uber.
-Students used BRYTER’s no-code platform to turn their legal expertise into digital applications for Freshfields’ clients.
+Students used BRYTER service automation platform to turn their legal expertise into digital applications for Freshfields’ clients.

 This legal hackathon edition involved developing Legal Tech solutions for three main challenges: